sifung/sifung/README.md

 # Hi, I'm Sifu
-I am a BCA student with a strong interest in CyberSecurity & Dev </br>
+I am a BCA student with a strong interest in Engineering and Technology </br>

 ---
 ## Interests